 My name is James and I have been in to computers for a very long time now.
 My first computer was a 386 by Intel 32Mb of RAM and a 500MB Hard Disk.
-My Grandmother bought it for me in a Cash Converters and at the time it was loaded with Windows 3.11 needless to say I broke it within a week.Now this is back in the day of no restore CD's or back up disks.
+My Grandmother bought it for me from a Cash Converters and at the time it was loaded with Windows 3.11 needless to say I broke it within a week.Now this is back in the day of no restore CD's or back up disks.
 All I had in this machine was a 500mb HDD and a floppy disk drive.

 My first Linux distributions "distro" was Corel Linux a Debian based Linux really nice at the time and it came with a 2000+ page manual with everything I needed to install and setup my Linux environment. six months later I moved to Debian.